All Episodes

 I was privileged to be there.

-At the high tide of Pickett's charge, there stands a Celtic cross commemorating the New York volunteers of the Union Army who stood there to repel that it that uh that attack.
+At the high tide of Pickett's charge, there stands a Celtic cross commemorating the New York volunteers of the Union Army who stood there to repel that attack.

 I'd hate to see it torn down.

-There's an American G.I. walking out of the camp, you know, in all in bronze here.
+In New Jersey, there's an American GI walking out of the camp, you know, all in bronze here.

-It's a statue, walking out of the uh camp, the death camp in his arms as an emaciated uh body of a still living uh Jewish uh guy who'd been rescued at Auschwitz and who had on his sh on his shoulder, or maybe it was pinned uh it was uh on his uniform there, as prisoner uniform, a star of David.
+In his arms, is the emaciated body of a still-living Jewish guy who'd been rescued at Auschwitz and who had on his shoulder, or maybe it was pinned, it was on his uniform there, his prisoner uniform, a Star of David.

 Separation of church and state doesn't mean the church protecting religious freedom on either public or private property.